 Requesting Scans to Support Teaching and Learning

-The library is offering limited Course Reserves services Spring Term 2021.
-However, faculty and GEs may find that scanning material and providing access through Canvas makes the most sense, especially if the class is not on campus.
+Faculty and GEs may find that scanning material and providing access through Canvas makes the most sense, especially if the class is being delivered as hybrid or remote learning.
 All files are delivered through ILLiad, our request management software, and can be shared via Canvas.
 Please set up your ILLiad account prior to submitting scanning requests.

 How to request single journal articles and book chapters: